abrown84/Chore-Checklist/src/DESIGN_SYSTEM.md

-# Design System - The Daily Grind
+# Design System - Daily Bag

-This document outlines the unified design system used throughout The Daily Grind app, ensuring consistency from the landing page to the main application.
+This document outlines the unified design system used throughout Daily Bag app, ensuring consistency from the landing page to the main application.

 ## 🎨 Color Palette